Some posts contain affiliate links. See my disclosure policy for more information!

 First, I knew that I wanted to book our trip with Get Away Today.
 They are the Disneyland experts.
 I knew they could help me create the perfect trip for our family, including adding special experiences like character dining.
 They know all of the best hotels and deals too!

 Second, I decided to use the Lay Away option that Get Away Today has.
 Yes, layaway!
 It works just like the layaway at Christmas time and gives you the chance to save up and get your vacation booked, even if you don’t have all of the money up front.

-All you have to do is put $125 down and then pay as you go.
-And sometimes, like right before Christmas, it goes down to $50.
+All you have to do is put $175 down and then pay as you go.
+You have up until five days before you travel to finish paying.

 So that means if we wanted to go on a trip for Christmas of this year (2017), I could book the trip with $125 and then have 11 or so months to save.
 Yea!!!